About Brian

 Experience, theory, contemplation, and reflection guide my perspectives on leadership, learning, and life.

-I coach executives, consult to organizations, and design and offer leadership development experiences that explore what most programs might avoid — into the grief, anxiety, and existential challenges that drive the work of leadership and how we actually behave under pressure, when the outcomes are uncertain.
+I coach executives and other leaders, consult to organizations, and design and offer leadership development experiences that explore what other programs might avoid — seeing the grief, anxiety, and existential challenges that drive the work of leadership and how we actually behave under pressure, when the outcomes are uncertain.

 The path here

 After studying philosophy and starting my career in advertising at McCann Erickson, I found myself drawn not to how organizations present themselves, but to what actually happens inside them.
-That question led me to law — first as an investigator and prosecutor examining leadership failure at the SEC and as a federal prosecutor in Brooklyn, then as defense counsel for international banks seeing the same dynamics from the other side.
-I spent years analyzing what happens when leadership fails and toxic cultures took over.
+That question led me to study business and law.
+As an investigator at the SEC and federal prosecutor in Brooklyn, I examined leadership failures.
+Then as defense counsel for international banks, I saw the same dynamics and challenges from the other side.
+I spent years analyzing what happens when leadership failed and toxic cultures took over.

-The scale of greed and crime often surprised me.
+The scale of greed and crime surprised me.
 But I learned more from what drove it.
 The fear I witnessed wasn't simply about losing money or status.
-It was existential — the terror of losing who you are.
+It was existential — the terror of who you might become, or the horror of losing who you were.
 This didn’t result from a lack of skills, capability, or training.
-It came from a lack of awareness of what was really going on within themselves and the invisible dynamics shaping the work and the systems around them.
+It came from a lack of awareness of what was really going on, both within the people with authority and power and the invisible dynamics shaping the work and the systems around them.

-That recognition led me toward leadership itself.
+That recognition led me to study and practice leadership itself.
 In senior advisory roles to Presidentially-appointed and Senate-confirmed leaders at the U.S. Departments of State and Treasury, I felt the weight of that responsibility firsthand — navigating interagency politics, high-stakes decisions, and extreme uncertainty as we oversaw missions and trillions of dollars through the global financial crisis, COVID-19, and the beginning of multiple global wars and conflicts.
-I also learned how to build and manage a culture that supported people, while balancing the need to deliver results for our external stakeholders, while considering the extra scrutiny, integrity, and accountability public service at the most senior levels required.
+I also learned how to build and manage a culture that supported people, while aligning with our strategy.
+I balanced the need to deliver results for our external stakeholders, while considering the scrutiny, integrity, and accountability public service at the C-suite level required.

 To go deeper, I trained as an executive coach, then as a specialist in adult development, adaptive leadership, and organizational behavior.
 I wanted to understand not just how leaders perform, but how they grow, and why most leadership development training often fails to produce lasting change.
-I studied group relations and systems psychodynamics in the Tavistock tradition and learned to see the unconscious dynamics shaping how organizations actually function.
-And I became a certified grief educator, because loss kept appearing at the center of every significant leadership challenge — but no one was naming it.
-That led me to terror management theory and the research on how awareness of our mortality quietly shapes human motivation, identity, and behavior in ways most leaders never see.
+I studied group relations and systems psychodynamics in the Tavistock tradition and learned to see the hidden and unconscious dynamics shaping how organizations actually function.
+And I became a certified grief educator and trauma-informed coach, because loss kept appearing at the center of every significant leadership challenge…but no one was seeing or naming it.
+That led me to study terror management theory and the research on how awareness of our mortality quietly shapes human motivation, identity, and behavior in ways most leaders never know.

 Special Assistant U.S. Attorney (E.D.N.Y.)
 Brian Sano